 But can it work for home and school work?
 Yes, if there’s no more than two of you trying to work on it at the same time and they work particularly well for that WFH life.

-3. Paint your dining room white to create the illusion of more space
+23. Paint your dining room white to create the illusion of more space

-4. Colorful dining room ideas?
+24. Colorful dining room ideas?
 Use paint to zone an open-plan space

 How delicious are these colors together?
 A super pretty color scheme that also cleverly zones an open plan space into a dining area that defines the room.
 Note how the deeper pink comes up and onto the ceiling?
 What a great wall painting idea!

-5. Use dark walls as a back drop to dining room furniture
+25. Use dark walls as a back drop to dining room furniture

-The bright red shelving adds a splash of color and you can change the accessories on it to add in more pattern and bright shades as and when.
+The bright red shelving adds a splash of color and you can change the accessories on it to add in more patterns and bright shades as and when.
 Opt for interesting shapes like this modern table and chairs – especially that table, and we love the globe light!

-6. Keep everything simple for a minimalist dining room
+26. Keep everything simple for a minimalist dining room

-7. Need to squeeze dining seating into a kitchen?
+27. Need to squeeze dining seating into a kitchen?
 Choose benches over chairs

 Open plan kitchen diners lend themselves to a more relaxed feel and this is why this double bench option works well.
 But if your open plan kitchen diner is already tight on space, benches are a practical choice, too.
 They take up less space visually than chairs – and if you can tie them in with the kitchen's decor, like in this room you can create a cohesive look that feels really put together.